Discover Dún Laoghaire

 A city founded by the supreme king Laoghaire in the 5th century

-Dún Laoghaire did not regain its Irish name until 1921, during the War of Independence (1919-1921).
+Dún Laoghaire only regained its Irish name in 1921, during the War of Independence (1919-1921).